telerik/ajax-docs/controls/menu/functionality/toggle-handle.md

 Due to the nature of the **RadMenu** and its current implementation, there were few challenges that we needed to overcome when designing a unified behavior for both a traditional desktop environment and a touch enabled one.
 By default, the child menu items are shown once their parent item is hovered.
 While such scenario is applicable in traditional mouse centric environments, it introduces problems on touch-enabled devices when the parent items have the **NavitageUrl** set or have to execute some action like server-side event upon click or touch.

-However, when you enable the **Toggle Handle**, these problems are solved.For example once you click or touch the **Toggle Handle**, itwill only show or hide the children of the particular item without executing any action (navigation or sever event execution).
+However, when you enable the **Toggle Handle**, these problems are solved.For example once you click or touch the **Toggle Handle**, it will only show or hide the children of the particular item without executing any action (navigation or sever event execution).

-The event order when the **Toggle Handle** is clicked or touched is the same as the one when the menu item is hovered.First the **OnClientItemOpening** is fired followed by **OnClientItemOpened** when the menu item is closed or **OnClientItemClosing** followed by **OnClientItemClosed** when the menu item is opened.
+The event order when the **Toggle Handle** is clicked or touched is the same as the one when the menu item is hovered.
+First the **OnClientItemOpening** is fired followed by **OnClientItemOpened** when the menu item is closed or **OnClientItemClosing** followed by **OnClientItemClosed** when the menu item is opened.

 # See Also